jonmldr/parsed-yaml-validator/README.md

 # Parsed yaml validator

 This library provides an easy-to-use validator to validate your parsed yaml config files.
-This way you can use the data without having to manually validate the data.
+In this way you can handle the data without having to manually validate the data.

-## Describing your validator
+## Create your validator
-Your validator must extend `ParsedYamlValidator\Validator\AbstractValidator` and implement `ParsedYamlValidator\Validator\ValidatorInterface`.
+Your validator must extend the `ParsedYamlValidator\Validator\AbstractValidator` and implement the `ParsedYamlValidator\Validator\ValidatorInterface`.

 ````PHP
 use ParsedYamlValidator\Validator\AbstractValidator;